danielb2/hapi-hydra/readme.md

 The following plugin options are available:

-- `header` - the custom header to look at in order to choose which endpoint to invoke.
+- `header` (string/array) - the custom header(s) to look at in order to choose which endpoint to invoke.
+Returns version for first match.
 - `responseHeader` - response header to indicate which version of the route was invoked. [default: 'version']
 - `prefix` - prefix for the route [default: '/']